bertrik/radio_gateway_rpi/README.md

-Use an Arduino with an RFM69HW radio as a TNC for a Raspberry Pi.
+Use an Arduino with an RFM69HW radio as a TNC for a Linux system.

 For this I used a simple Arduino in a TNC-like setup.